-This space is created exclusively for users who write blogs or articles around Adobe Advertising Cloud/Adobe Media Optimizer/Tubemogul and related technologies.
-You can feel free to post your genuine content around topics like Search/Display/Social Marketing, programmatic ad buying etc. If we like what you have written, we may well include it in our official Knowledge Base Articles and give you the due credit!
-If you have any questions before posting you can send me a private message.
+This space is created exclusively for users who write blogs or articles around Adobe Analytics and related technologies.
+You can feel free to post your genuine content around the product or related topics like Web Analytics, Mobile Analytics, Reporting, Data Analysis etc. If we like what you have written, we may well include it in our official Knowledge Base Articles and give you the due credit!
+If you have any questions before posting you can send me a private massage.

 Hope to see some great content here!

 The Blog Post below is from Tim Waddell, Director, Product Marketing for Media & Advertising Solutions at Adobe.

 Some estimates say that as many as 60 percent — over 400,000 — of the apps in Apple’s App Store have never been downloaded even once!
 And, in a study conducted on data from over 125-million mobile phones downloading apps from the Play Store, the average app loses 77 percent of its users within three days after it’s installed.
 On top of that, 90 percent of the users stop using the app after a month, and only five users keep using any given app.

 There is a clear need for app developers and marketers to come up with better apps and better ways to monitor their uses.
 They need to optimize their performances and capabilities.

 While mobile app analytics can tell you a lot about what is happening with your app after the download, Forrester reported that only 46 percent of companies are using a mobile app analytics solution.
 This means that the rest (more than half!) can’t see what their customers are doing, primarily because they aren’t even bothering to watch.
 These companies are missing out on valuable conversations, relationships, and income, all because they lack data desperately needed to guide their business decisions — data that is readily available.

 Following is some of the mobile app analytics data available today that can give you amazing insight into how your app is being used.